 It can lead to leaks, contamination, and even catastrophe, such as the Deep Water Horizon disaster.

-How Can a Well Made of Steel Tubing and Concrete Possibly Fail?
+How Can a Well Made of Steel Tubing and Cement Possibly Fail?

 This image shows some examples, with big holes in well tubing, and another with a long split.
-A cross section through concrete casing shows cracks in it.
+A cross section through cement casing shows cracks in it.

 Photographic examples of leak pathways: (a) Corrosion of tubing (b) Cracks in cement (c) Corrosion of casing. (from the paper mentioned below in Marine & Petroleum Geology.)